initzx/magma/README.md

 Magma is the best Python Lavalink connector right now, as it is flawlessly incorporated into Himebot, a music bot with over 160k servers.

 ### Requirements:
+* Lavalink v3
-* discord.py, rewrite (any other versions should work just fine)
+* discord.py, rewrite (any other version should work just fine)
 * asyncio
 * websockets
 * aiohttp